 (owned by Shokolodnitsa now)

-Kofe Khaus (Russian: Кофе Хауз) is the second largest chain of coffee shops in Russia.
-It is based in Moscow, where 108 of its branches are located.
-The chain is also present in Saint Petersburg, with 65 branches, and has some market coverage in the smaller Russian cities of Bryansk and Voronezh, and also has some locations abroad, such as in Kyiv, Ukraine.
+Kofe Khaus (Russian: Кофе Хауз) was once the second largest chain of coffee shops in Russia.
+Founded in 1999 and based in Moscow it once had over 200 locations, including in Saint Petersburg, Bryansk, Voronezh, and some locations abroad, such as in Kyiv, Ukraine.

-Its new owners are changing that branding, however, to compete with increasingly available small coffee shops that specialize in quick to-go service.
-The new format, which has been unvieled in a few locations in Moscow, features generally smaller premises, at-counter service, and donuts that appear similar to those found at Dunkin Donuts and breakfast sandwhiches that appear similar to those found at McDonalds.
+Under the merger, many Kofe Khaus locations were to remain in operation under its own branding.
+Further, the chain was undergo investment and differentiation into smaller, self-service, and automated locations – which represented much of the new competition that caused Kofe Khaus to originally falter.
+The new format, which has been unvieled in a few locations in Moscow, features donuts that appear similar to those found at Dunkin Donuts and breakfast sandwhiches that appear similar to those found at McDonalds.
 Prices on many items have been substantially lowered as well.